 Disney World with Toddlers: Make a Plan

+What is the top of tips for Disney World with toddlers and young children?
 To ensure having the best time in Disney World, you really need to make a plan.
-This is especially true toddlers and young children.
+This is especially true for toddlers and young children.

-First off, please be sure to make a park reservation in your desired park for every day of your park tickets.
+First off, decide what type of tickets you want.
+Do you want to visit one park per day?
+Do you want to hop to another park?
 Park hopper tickets enable you to hop to another Disney World park in the afternoons, so if you want to experience one more park, be sure to purchase tickets with that option.

 One of the best tips is to plan to get to the park early!
 Use the My Disney Experience app to check park opening and closing times.
 If you are staying at a Disney resort hotel, you will be able to get into the parks early.
 Take advantage of this great option!

 How do we plan our days at Disney World?